Ispekis/Project-ESGI-3SI-pacman/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 🔧 Fix issues
+name: 🐛 Bug report
-about: This is an issues template for fixing bugs
+about: Report a bug
-title: "[Fix]: Issue to fix"
+title: "[Bug]: What bug should be reported"
 labels: bug
 assignees: ''